 Prague is one of Europe's most visually arresting cities — a remarkably intact medieval townscape of Gothic towers, baroque churches, and art nouveau facades that somehow survived both World Wars largely undamaged.
 The Vltava river curves through the city in a graceful arc, spanned by the 14th-century Charles Bridge with its parade of baroque saints.
 Walking Prague's cobbled streets feels like moving through an open-air architectural museum, yet the city is alive with excellent restaurants, world-class music venues, and a craft beer culture that predates the global trend by centuries.
 Its central location makes it an ideal base for exploring Bohemia, and it remains one of Central Europe's most affordable capitals.

-Malá Strana (Lesser Town) at the foot of the castle hill is Prague's most romantic neighbourhood — baroque palaces, hidden garden courtyards, and the Church of St. Nicholas create an atmosphere of faded grandeur.
-The Vinohrady district, a 20-minute tram ride from the centre, has become Prague's most desirable residential neighbourhood — art nouveau apartment buildings, excellent wine bars, and the beautiful Peace Square (Náměstí Míru) with its neo-Gothic church make this a rewarding off-the-beaten-path area. Žižkov adjacent to Vinohrady is Prague's alternative quarter — famously possessing more pubs per capita than anywhere else in the Czech Republic, anchored by the extraordinary Žižkov Television Tower with its crawling baby sculptures.
+Malá Strana (Lesser Town) at the foot of the castle hill is Prague's most romantic neighbourhood — Baroque houses, palaces, hidden garden courtyards, and the Church of St. Nicholas create an atmosphere of faded grandeur.
+Nearby, the Lennon Wall is one of the area's best-known photo stops, while the John Lennon Wall also stands as a lasting symbol of anti-communist resistance.
+The Vinohrady district, a 20-minute tram ride from the centre, has become Prague's most desirable residential neighbourhood — art nouveau apartment buildings, excellent wine bars, and the beautiful Peace Square (Náměstí Míru) with its neo-Gothic church make this a rewarding off-the-beaten-path area, with plenty of hidden gems if you want to linger beyond the main sights. Žižkov adjacent to Vinohrady is Prague's alternative quarter — famously possessing more pubs per capita than anywhere else in the Czech Republic, anchored by the extraordinary Žižkov Television Tower with its crawling baby sculptures.

 Letná Park atop the cliff above Malá Strana offers the most iconic panoramic view of Prague — the red metronome (replacing a giant Stalin statue) marks the skyline, and the park's beer garden is one of the city's most beloved.
 Stromovka Park, the former royal hunting grounds in Holešovice, is Prague's largest park and perfect for cycling.
 The Vyšehrad fortress and park on the south bank of the Vltava contains the national cemetery (burial place of Dvořák, Smetana, and Mucha) and stunning views over the river.
-Boat trips on the Vltava offer a beautiful perspective on the Charles Bridge and Old Town.
+Boat trips on the Vltava offer a beautiful perspective on the Charles Bridge and Old Town, and they pair well with short day trips beyond the center.
+Nearby, Malá Strana is worth a walk for its cobbled lanes, Baroque houses, and easy access to the Lennon Wall and Kampa Island, also known as the Prague Venice.
+For families heading farther out, Prague Zoo is another easy option on the edge of the city.

-Czech cuisine is hearty and satisfying: svíčková (braised beef sirloin with bread dumplings and cream sauce), trdelník (chimney cake sold across Old Town — touristy but delicious), and goulash served in bread bowls are staples.
+Czech cuisine is hearty and satisfying: svíčková (braised beef sirloin with bread dumplings and cream sauce), trdelník (chimney cake sold across Old Town — touristy but delicious), and goulash served in bread bowls are staples, but for a more traditional Czech food experience it's worth seeking out classic kitchens beyond the busiest tourist strips.
 Czech beer — Pilsner Urquell, Budvar, Kozel, and local Prague microbreweries — is the best in the world, and a half-litre typically costs 50–70 Kč (€2–€3).
 The Lokál chain of Czech beer restaurants serves perfectly conditioned Pilsner Urquell with traditional food.
-Prague's nightlife ranges from Old Town tourist bars to the genuinely excellent club scene in Holešovice and Žižkov — Cross Club and Klub 007 are local institutions for electronic music.
+For novelty wellness, a beer spa like Beer Spa Bernard lets guests relax in oak tubs with a private beer tap.
+Prague's nightlife ranges from Old Town tourist bars to the excellent club scene in Holešovice and Žižkov — Cross Club and Klub 007 are local institutions for electronic music.
+The Dancing House rooftop Glass Bar offers city panoramas with drinks.

 Practical Tips

-The Prague City Tourist Pass covers public transport and major museum entries — worth it if you plan 3+ museum visits.
-Prague's tram network is the city's best transport option; trams run 24 hours and reach most sights.
-The Czech currency is the Czech Koruna (CZK) — not the Euro, so bring or withdraw cash, though cards are increasingly accepted.
-Be very wary of exchange bureaus in tourist areas advertising "zero commission" — they often apply terrible rates; use bank ATMs instead.
-English is widely spoken among younger Praguers and in tourist areas.
-Prague's Old Town can feel overwhelming with crowds in summer — plan early morning visits to Charles Bridge and the castle to enjoy them more peacefully.
+The Prague City Tourist Pass covers public transport and major museum entries.
+Prague's tram network runs 24 hours and is the best way to get around the city centre.
+The Czech currency is the Czech Koruna (CZK) — not the Euro; use bank ATMs rather than tourist exchange bureaus.
+English is widely spoken in tourist areas.
+Prague's Old Town can feel overwhelming with crowds in summer — plan early morning visits to Charles Bridge and the castle.